mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 they can only pretend, act, and manipulate a sense of respect and connection to others to get what they want.

 This is exactly equvalent with the evil triad in psychology:
-1. Narcissism: excessive self-love and a lack of empathy for others, allowing individuals to exploit and manipulate others to any extend for their own gain.
+> 1. **Narcissism**: excessive self-love and a lack of empathy for others.
-2. Machiavellianism: a manipulative and deceitful approach to interpersonal relationships, where individuals prioritize their own interests above all else, often at the expense of others.
+> 2. **Machiavellianism**: a manipulative and deceitful approach to interpersonal relationships.
-3. Psychopathy: a lack of remorse or guilt for harmful actions, enabling individuals to engage in unethical or immoral behavior without concern for the consequences.
+> 3. **Psychopathy**: a lack of remorse or guilt for harmful actions.

+These people are have three abilities that allow them to become master storytellers of evil:
+1. **They can operate under high levels of stress and pressure**, They have a high tolerance for risk and uncertainty: they can lie and manipulate even when the stakes are high, and they can maintain their composure and focus in difficult situations.
+2. **They are unpredictable and adaptable**: They can quickly change their tactics and strategies to fit different situations and audiences, making them difficult to anticipate or counter.
+3. **They have multiple personality disorders**: They can switch between different personas and identities to suit their needs, allowing them to blend in and manipulate others more effectively.

+In their mind they are not switching stories, they are not deceiving others, they are just simply being true to their own complex and multifaceted identity.
+They see themselves as justified in their actions, believing that they are entitled to more and that the ends justify the means.

 Only when someone master all evil triad traits, they can tell the most convincing stories to deserve more, and do the most evil acts to get it.
 The foolish part is to believe that we are immune to these traits ourselves, as people do the most evil are the ones who do not see their own evil.